 Bradycardia

 Bradycardia is considered relatively common for some groups of people.
-Bradycardia may be common for many physically active adults, who have a resting heart rate below 60 BPM with no negative effects.
+Bradycardia occurs in many physically active adults, who have a resting heart rate below 60 BPM with no negative effects.
 Your heart rate may also fall below 60 BPM during deep sleep.
 Seniors are also more prone to bradycardia.
+Being physically inactive or unfit with a low resting heart rate can indicate a potential heart condition.

 Bradycardia symptoms occur if the slow heart rhythm is causing insufficient blood flow to the brain and may include: